volfpeter/htmy/docs/examples/markdown.md

 ## Custom components in markdown

-In the example above, you may have noticed that while we only defined custom conversion rules for HTML tags, we could have done the same for an other tag name, for example `"PostInfo"`.
+In the example above, you may have noticed that while we only defined custom conversion rules for HTML tags, we could have done the same for another tag name, for example `"PostInfo"`.
 You can also have any XML in markdown files, for example `<PostInfo author="John" published_at="1971-10-11" />`.
 Obviously the browser will not know what to do with this tag if we blindly keep it, but with `htmy` we can process it in any way we want.

 Building on the code from the previous section, as an example, let's add this `PostInfo` tag to `post.md` and create a custom `htmy` component for it.